waterrmalann/task-raft/README.md

 pnpm -C frontend install
 ```

+3. Rename `.exmaple-env` to `.env` and configure the variables accordingly.

-3. Run the project. (from root)
+4. Run the project. (from root)

 ```sh
 pnpm run dev
 ```

-4. Access the application.
+5. Access the application.

 ```
 Open your browser and visit http://localhost:3000